Backups & Redundancy¶

 Snapshots in RFS are self-service, meaning that users can access data from snapshots themselves, without needing to contact the Support team.

-Snapshots on these operating systems can be accessed through a special hidden directory that exists at the root of the SMB share, for example:
+Snapshots on these operating systems can be accessed through a special hidden directory that exists in each directory, for example:

 The following information should work on Windows 7 as well, however it has not been tested (yet).